Canop/bacon/website/docs/community.md

 Before posting a new issue, check your problem hasn't already been raised and in case of doubt **please come first discuss it on the chat**.

+# Contribute

+If you think you might help, as a tester or coder, you're welcome, but please read [Contributing to my FOSS projects](https://dystroy.org/blog/contributing/) before starting a PR.

 # FAQ

 ## What does it exactly do ?